-Mr. Paris, who formerly owned a multi-million bridal gown company, will discuss six action steps companies can take immediately to get back on track.
+Mr. Paris, who formerly owned a multi-million bridal gown company having just started with a small loan from a company similar to smallbusinessloans.co, will discuss six action steps companies can take immediately to get back on track.
 These recommendations, if followed consistently, will help all attendees reach their objectives before mid-December 2017.

 Mayor Diaz and the BID’s Chairman Barry Rosengarten said, “The City’s role is to provide useful tools that keep existing and startup businesses thriving.
 From façade grants to skill-building classes for employees, and networking meetings as well as special events, we are creating opportunities for companies that want to grow, add employees, and succeed by delivering exceptional products and services to their clients.”

-Mr. Paris will provide a free pamphlet that contains actionable guidelines that can get a company back on a realistic growth track from now through the end of the year.
+Mr. Paris will provide a free pamphlet that contains actionable guidelines that can get a company back on a realistic growth track from now through the end of the year, whether it be business process education or advice on accounting for startups, there is information and companies out there that will help struggling startups meet their potential.
 He said, “Even if your company is lagging behind, you need to keep moving forward.
 Focus on the big picture, which is obtaining positive results, instead of looking in the rearview mirror and seeing missed chances.”

 Mr. Paris is also a radio host of Getting Ahead in Business on WCTC 1450am.